 Future Plans and Upgrades

 After using the machine for a few days we have found a few small but annoying limitations with the Mach3 and SmoothStepper interface.
 When a command is sent to turn on or off one of the relays or send the commands to actuate the feeder system there is a short delay of between 100ms and 200ms and the movement of the main stepper drivers is halted during this delay.
-Over the course of building some of the larger boards which have up to 150 components this adds up to a sizable delay during the build process.
+Over the course of building some of the larger boards which have up to 150 components, this adds up to a long delay during the build process.

-To resolve this we are looking into building a custom USB based interface board using a PIC microprocessor which will replace the current relay board, Arduino Mini for the feeder X axis drive and the control of the control valves and head and base LED drivers and dimming.
-This will combine all the current external PCB's into a single board and save a lot of extra wires and interconnections.
-We will use mosfets to switch the control valves rather than relays which will also slightly increase the response time to activate and deactivate.
-The board will also include a built in USB hub so the USB cameras can all connect to the single board and have one cable going back to the PC.
+To resolve this we are looking into building a custom USB-based interface board using a PIC microprocessor which will replace the current relay board, Arduino Mini for the feeder X-axis drive and the control of the control valves and head and base LED drivers and dimming.
+This will combine all the current external PCBs into a single board and save a lot of extra wires and interconnections.
+We will use MOSFETs to switch the control valves rather than relays which will also slightly increase the response time to activate and deactivate.
+The board will also include a built-in USB hub so the USB cameras can all connect to the single board and have one cable going back to the PC.

 This will keep Mach3 and the SmoothStepper board free to just drive the main steppers and only have the home/limit switches still interfaced on this board.

-The revised control application will then be able to issue commands under different threads to Mach3 and via USB so it wont have to wait for one command to complete and pause everything else while it is processing.
+The revised control application will then be able to issue commands under different threads to Mach3 and via USB so it won't have to wait for one command to complete and pause everything else while it is processing.

-We are also planning to add a manual placement mode which will be controlled via a Leap Motion Controller to move the main X and Y axis drives and a tablet control to select the required component which will then pick up the component and return to the previous location to place with the position being supplied by the centre point of the head camera.
+We are also planning to add a manual placement mode which will be controlled via a Leap Motion Controller to move the main X and Y axis drives and tablet control to select the required component which will then pick up the component and return to the previous location to place with the position being supplied by the centre point of the head camera.